alexarguello/flatmap-docs-kit/educational-resource/README-once-contributed.md

 - How to structure metadata
 - How to submit a PR

-### ❤️ See What We’re Missing
+### ❤️ See What We're Missing
 Jump to the last folder in the structure:
 → [`Contribute`](./docs/contribute-dashboard)

-There you’ll find:
+There you'll find:
-- 🔥 Articles we’d love to have
+- 🔥 Articles we'd love to have
 - 🤝 Open collaborations
 - 📝 Drafts needing review
 - 🆕 Recently published resources